StockSharp/doc/en/topics/api/connectors/crypto_exchanges/wex_btc_e/graphical_configuration_wex_btc_e.md

+> [!WARNING]
+> This exchange has permanently shut down (July 2017 — seized).
+This connector is no longer operational.
+Documentation is preserved for historical reference.

 # Graphical configuration WEX (BTC\-e)

 For all [S\#](../../../../api.md) products, graphical configuration of the connection is performed in the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):